Skip to main content

 Before you begin

-To use Interac e-Transfer, you will need:
+To use Interac e-Transfer, you will need the following:

 • registered and fully onboarded Developer Account on the J.P.
 Morgan Payments Developer Portal.